Dinkimom/trustee-pay/README.md

 We're going to create a special system, that aims on giving the trustee full control on the payment confirmation.

 Here is the future feature list:
-1. contactless payment with confirmation
+1. Сontactless payment with confirmation

 2. Ban on certain categories